gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 ![Latencies](crdb_optimization_part4-2.png)

+x10 speed-up by simply omitting `DISTINCT`.
+Not bad.

 Looking at what the query does now, it spends its time waiting on the network, so nothing easy to further optimize here.